 The 10 Best Tools for Online Business to Slay Your First Year

 If you’re not sure about what to prioritize when you’re thinking about tools for your online business, start here.

-*Disclaimer: This post contains affiliate links.
-If you make purchases through these links, we may receive a small commission at no extra cost to you.
-We only recommend tools we’ve tried, tested, and loved.*
+Disclaimer: We are proud affiliates for some of the products mentioned in this post.
+If you make a purchase after clicking on these links, we’ll receive a commission at no extra cost to you.
+We only recommend tools we’ve tried, tested, and loved.

 1. A Branded Website

 This one might be obvious to you, but if you haven’t gotten a website up and running for your business yet, that’s step number one!

 Sure, you can start serving your clients before your website is up (I landed my first client before my site was live – and I’m a website developer).
 But, if you want to have any hope of growing and scaling, you need a website.